Explore how bite-sized learning enhances corporate training, offering digestible content that boosts retention and engagement.

 Even though a topic may be tailored to one team such as sales training, this topic could be so large it entails a three-day training session.
 With bite-sized learning, this same course can be broken up into several smaller subset topics.
 And this training could take place over a longer period of time.
 For example, one module may cover customer service and another closing the deal.
-With this tailored approach, it allows employees to absorb each section of a topic before moving onto the next.
+This tailored approach, allows employees to absorb each section of a topic before moving on to the next.
 And if one employee needs to spend longer on one topic, it allows other employees to work ahead.

 3. Easier Content Creation

 If you are tasked with creating eLearning modules or work with a Learning Management System (LMS) to create these, complex topics take time to finesse.
 But with bite-sized learning, it’s easier.
 Not only are the courses shorter, but you only need to focus on one topic at a time.
 This allows you to be more creative in your course design and what the desired learning outcome should be.